-Airsonic is a free, open source and cross platform web-based media streamer, forked from Subsonic and Libresonic, provides ubiquitious access to your music, that you can share with your family, friends or listen to music while at work.
+Airsonic is a free, open-source, and cross-platform web-based media streamer, forked from Subsonic and Libresonic, provides ubiquitous access to your music, that you can share with your family, friends or listen to music while at work.

 - A intuitive web interface with search and index functionality.